top of page

 Andy Linder, Linder Family Farms

-Hear Andy’s guidelines for cereal rye termination in southern Minnesota.
+Andy gives details about how to terminate a cereal rye cover crop.
 Learn about the easiest rule of thumb for when to spray, and thoughts on terminating cover crops in conventional corn and soybeans.

 YouTube.png